 New Spire Arts was founded in 2016 with a catalyzing grant from the Ausherman Family Foundation.
 The Ausherman Family Foundation had already acquired the former Board of Education headquarters and Art-O-Matic venue at 115 E Church St and the former Cultural Arts Center at 15 W Patrick/15 N Market.
+Elizabeth Lucas served as the first Creative Director.

 In early 2017, New Spire Arts engaged arts consulting firm AMS Planning & Research to help the New Spire Arts team and “kitchen cabinet” of advisors create a strategic plan for the organization and its facilities.
 AMS guided New Spire Arts in the creation of our mission, vision, and goals.
 Meanwhile, the first floor of the education building received some basic renovations and updates to prepare for summer programs.
 In June of 2017, New Spire Studios at 115 E Church St opened its doors to the community for our first workshops and summer classes.